 - referring specimens to external laboratories for analysis

 - accounts and billing, including Medicare and private health insurance claims

-- managing our practice – including quality assurance, practice accreditation and keeping our records up to date
+- managing our practice – including quality assurance, practice accreditation, market analysis and keeping our records up-to-date

 - complaints and incident handling, and notifications to our insurers